 Save the Sound v.
 Westchester County, et. al.

-That’s why, in 2015, Save the Sound sued those municipalities and Westchester County for Clean Water Act violations.
+The Action: In 2015, when the County and municipalities failed to meaningfully act, Save the Sound filed a lawsuit for Clean Water Act violations.
 The suit included Westchester County and the municipalities of Rye, Rye Brook, Harrison, Scarsdale, Larchmont, Town of Mamaroneck, Village of Mamaroneck, New Rochelle, Pelham Manor, Port Chester, and White Plains.

 Town Miles of Pipe Repaired or To Be Repaired Defects Repaired or To Be Repaired Status and Next Steps Environmental Mitigation Projects and Repair Schedules

-Westchester County N/A N/A We are in active settlement discussions with the county, but a resolution will depend upon, and therefore must await, various municipal discussions and resolutions.
+Westchester County N/A N/A We are in active settlement discussions with the county, but the resolution had to await various municipal discussions and resolutions.
 Still in negotiation

 Village of Port Chester 45 N/A Port Chester completed repairs required by their Amended Consent Order, but flow monitoring failed to demonstrate compliance with the County Sewer Act.
-The Court entered the revised consent order as to Port Chester on April 27, 2020.
-Although Port Chester has achieved the other requirements of the consent order, Port Chester has failed to meet the requirements to comply with the County Sewer Act (the final condition of ending its consent order here).Last quarter, the Village Board adopted a $35 million bond resolution intended to pay for additional sanitary sewer improvements over the next five years and provided Save the Sound with a copy of its five-year plan.
-We are in talks with Port Chester to finalize this plan and schedule.
+The Court entered the revised consent order as to Port Chester on April 27, 2020 and another in January 2024.
+The City has committed to $35 million of additional repairs to stop SSOs.
+Quartering 2022, the Village Board adopted a $35 million bond resolution and committed to use it to pay for additional sanitary sewer improvements over the next five years.
+They have also expended an Environmental Benefit Payment of $11,600 for education about sewer laterals and grease traps.

 Latest step: Settled with all municipalities other than New Rochelle, Town of Mamaroneck, Village of Larchmont and Pelham Manor.

-Next step: We are proceeding to litigation with the four towns mentioned above and trial is likely in 2024.
-We remain in talks with the County.
+Next step: We remain in talks with the County.

 Further reading: